LOCAL REALTY ADVISORS

 Tour the neighborhood with a Local Pro.

-Greg Donahue is a broker associate affiliated with LAER Realty Partners.
-A seasoned real estate professional he has guided buyers, sellers, landlords and tenants to successful real estate outcomes for decades.
-Greg's expertise spans the real estate spectrum; year round rentals, raw land, new construction, historic, luxury, business and investment.
+A seasoned real estate professional Greg has guided buyers, sellers, landlords and tenants to successful real estate outcomes for over two decades.
+Greg's expertise spans the real estate spectrum; raw land, new construction, historic, luxury, business, investment and year round rentals.

 Get in touch.